gwijthoff/CDH507/content/schedule/_index.md

 - Eric Hayot, _Humanist Reason: A History.
 An Argument.
 A Plan_ (Columbia University Press, 2021).
 Excerpts.
 - Read one chapter relevant to your field from *[Debates in the Digital Humanities 2012](https://dhdebates.gc.cuny.edu/),* ed.
 Matt Gold & Lauren Klein, and come prepared to discuss.
-- **🛠️ Exercise:** Create a GitHub account and push a change to the course website.
+- **Exercise:** Create a GitHub account and push a change to the course website.

 <!--
 - Jerry A. Jacobs, _In Defense of Disciplines: Interdisciplinarity and Specialization in the Research University_ (Chicago ; London: University Of Chicago Press, 2014).
 Excerpts.